NeuroLuke/bonnspatialmemorylab/content/_index.md

       text: |
         <br>

-        The **Bonn Spatial Memory Lab** is a research group at the Department of Epileptology at the University of Bonn Medical Center, led by Lukas Kunz.
+        The **Bonn Spatial Memory Lab** is a research group at the Department of Epileptology at the University Hospital Bonn, led by Lukas Kunz.
 We perform cognitive and translational neuroscience research with a focus on the neural basis of spatial navigation and spatial memory in humans.

 #  - block: collection
 #    content: